eloylp/goomerang/README.md

 Middleware2-->Handler;
 ```

-This library facilitates some middleware implementations [here](./middleware) that can be used directly.
-Let's see the example of the panic
+This library facilitates some middleware [implementations](middleware) that could be used directly by library users.
+Let's see the example
+of the panic
 handler one:

 ```go